dlong37/UTK-Class-Scheduling-Assistant/sprint3/aandersh/aandersh.md

   * If it didn't, I then checked if other co-reqs needed to be scheduled.
   * If they did - rinse and repeat the program (check for pre-reqs, pass in the last class to determine the time to gap, etc.)
   * If everything passed, hooray!
 We scheduled a class.
   * If it didn't, move to the next class in the prioirity queue and try to schedule that one.
+Revert back to the last permanent schedule and try to add on.
   * After scheduling, I popped the class off all vectors where it was stored so that it will not be scheduled again in the future.
   * Once a certain number of credit hours were fulfilled (or we ran out of courses to schedule), it stopped scheduling and printed your schedule to lexy_schedule.csv.
 - Support.h: